amenbreaks/GyroGraphs/README.md

-# Sensor Data Analysis App
+# GyroGraphs App - Mobile Computing Submission

 This application is designed to analyze sensor data collected from a mobile device and provide predictions using the ARIMA (AutoRegressive Integrated Moving Average) model.
 It includes components for data preprocessing, model training, and visualization of predictions.